 Another one from legendary designer George Lois.
 The issue, hailing "the final decline and total collapse of the American avant-garde" showed Andy Warhol drowning in a can of the Campbell's soup that he made iconic through his pop art.
 It was an early case of cut-and-paste and retouching.

-Before he christened himself Yeezus, Kanye was visually depicting himself as Christ - with the help of David LaChapelle - with his own crown of thorns and the headline "The Passion of Kanye West."
+Before he christened himself Yeezus, Kanye was visually depicting himself as Christ.
+Shot by David LaChapelle, the cover saw the rapper sporting his own crown of thorns, complete with the headline "The Passion of Kanye West."
 It took 13 hours to shoot and was widely condemned as blasphemous.

 Kim did indeed "Break the Internet" with her oiled-up, booty-baring shoot with Jean-Paul Goude, who reworked his own Champagne Incident artwork from the early 80s for the new crown queen of social media.